 Galatians 6:7: “Do not be deceived: God cannot be mocked.
 A man reaps what he sows.”

-The result of justification by grace through faith means we have spiritual freedom.
+The fact that we are justified by grace through faith means we have spiritual freedom.
 We are not under bondage to the dictates of the Old Testament Law.
 Paul soundly condemns anyone who would denigrate the grace of God and attempt to change the gospel (Galatians 1:8–10).
 He gives his apostolic credentials (Galatians 1:11–2:14) and emphasizes that righteousness comes through Christ not the works of the Law (Galatians 2:21).
-The Galatians must stand fast in their freedom, and not get "entangled again with a yoke of bondage (that is, the Mosaic law)" (Galatians 5:1).
-Christian freedom is not an excuse to gratify one's lower nature; rather, it is an opportunity to love one another (Galatians 5:13; 6:7-10).
-Such freedom does not insulate one from life's struggles.
-Indeed, it may intensify the battle between the Spirit and the flesh.
-Nevertheless, the flesh (the lower nature) has been crucified with Christ (Galatians 2:20); and, as a consequence, the Spirit will bear His fruit such as love, joy, and peace in the life of the believer (Galatians 5:22-23).
+The Galatians must stand fast in their freedom and not be “entangled again with a yoke of bondage (that is, the Mosaic law)” (Galatians 5:1).
+Christian freedom is not an excuse to gratify one’s sin nature; rather, our freedom is an opportunity to love one another (Galatians 5:13; 6:7–10).
+The Christian life is to be lived in the power of the Spirit, not the flesh (Galatians 5:16–18).
+The flesh has been crucified with Christ (Galatians 2:20); as a consequence, the Spirit will bear His fruit in the life of the believer (Galatians 5:22–23).

-Throughout Paul’s Epistle to the Galatians, saving grace—the gift of God—is juxtaposed against the law of Moses, which does not save.
-The Judaizers, those who would return to the Mosaic law as their source of justification, were prominent in the early church, even temporarily drawing such a prominent Christian as Peter into their web of deceit (Galatians 2:11-13).
-So attached were the early Christians to the law that Paul had to continually reiterate the truth that salvation by grace had nothing to do with law-keeping.
-The themes connecting Galatians to the Old Testament center around the law vs. grace: the inability of the law to justify (2:16); the believer’s deadness to the law (2:19); Abraham’s justification by faith (3:6); the law bringing not salvation but God’s wrath (3:10); and love as the fulfillment of the Law (5:14).
+Throughout Paul’s epistle to the Galatians, saving grace—the gift of God—is juxtaposed against the Law of Moses, which cannot save.
+The Judaizers urged a return to the Mosaic Law as the source of justification, and they were prominent in the early church.
+Even Peter was temporarily drawn into their web of deceit (Galatians 2:11–13).
+The themes connecting Galatians to the Old Testament center on Law vs. grace: the inability of the Law to justify (2:16); the believer’s deadness to the Law (2:19); Abraham’s justification by faith (3:6); the Law’s bringing not God’s salvation but His wrath (3:10); and love as the fulfillment of the Law (5:14).
 Believers are the spiritual children of Sarah, not Hagar—that is, we are children of the freewoman, not children of the slave; we have more in common with Isaac, the son of promise, than with Ishmael, the son of human effort (4:21–31).

-Jesus said we would be known by the fruit of our lives (Matthew 7:16) which gives evidence of the faith within us.
-All Christians should be diligent in striving to build upon the saving faith within us so that our lives with reflect Christ and others will see Him in us and “glorify your Father who is in heaven” (Matthew 5:16, NKJV).
+Jesus said we would be known by the fruit of our lives (Matthew 7:16), which should give evidence of the faith within us.
+All Christians should be diligent in striving to build upon the saving faith within us so that our lives will reflect Christ and others will “glorify your Father who is in heaven” (Matthew 5:16, NKJV).